 Discover the science behind weather and climate

-Get your climate change questions answered, take part in our national climate survey, and enjoy a range of weather and climate activities.
+Find out answers to your climate change questions and enjoy a range of weather and climate activities.

 Climate and weather are two of the most talked about topics today.
 Politicians and scientists discuss climate change at length, and we are all too familiar with the devastating floods and hurricanes we see around the world.

-OPAL scientists have been working with the Met Office to raise awareness and understanding of weather and climate.
-You'll discover more about climate science, the important issues we face, and what action you can take.
+OPAL scientists have worked with the Met Office to produce activities that will increase your awareness and understanding of weather and climate.

 Your climate questions answered